 To re-enable the root account, just put the # symbol for the PermitRootLogin directive in the file and save it.
 Then restart the SSH server.

 Congratulations!
 You have successfully disabled root SSH access.
 Thanks for using this tutorial to disable root SSH access on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official SSH website.
+For additional help or useful information, we recommend you check the official SSH website.